 - Name a history:

 - Click near the top of the right history pane where the default text Unnamed history is located.
-Enter the new name and save.
+Enter the new name and and press "enter/return".

-- From the History pane use Options → Saved Histories, check the histories (one or more) to be renamed, then click on the bottom button Rename.
+- From User → Saved Histories, check the histories (one or more) to be renamed, then click on the bottom button Rename.
 On the Rename form, Current Name is on the left, New Name is on the right.
 Edit New Name for each history then click on the button Rename Histories.

 - Name a dataset:

-- Type any text in the search bar that may help to narrow your search (advanced options are described below) and press enter/return.
-The list of datasets below the history title will change to include only those that match the search term and exclude those that don't.
+- Type text into the field (advanced options are described below) and press "enter/return".
+The list of Datasets in the History will change to include only those that match the search term, excluding those that don't.

-- Clear the search by removing the text in the bar and pressing enter, pressing the ESC key while the bar is highlighted or in focus, or by pressing the clear search button on the right of the bar.
+- Clear the search by removing the text in the bar and pressing enter, or by pressing the ESC key while the text is highlighted, or by clicking on the "clear search" button on the right side of the bar.